logdna/logdna-agent-v2/docs/KUBERNETES.md

 __NOTE__ In this "no-cap" deployment Agent does not support the "stateful" mode mentioned in [documentation about enabling "statefulness" for the agent](KUBERNETES.md#enabling-persistent-agent-state).

+### Enabling K8 Events

+A Kubernetes event is exactly what it sounds like: a resource type that is automatically generated when state changes occur in other resources, or when errors or other messages manifest across the system.
+Monitoring events is useful for debugging your Kubernetes cluster.

+Only one pod in a cluster will report on k8 events for the entire cluster - the leader election process leverages leases. please see the event-leader-leases.yaml file in the k8s folder for the lease specifications, permissions.

+By default, the LogDNA agent does not capture Kubernetes events (and OpenShift events, as well, since OpenShift is built on top of Kubernetes clusters).

+To control whether the LogDNA agent collects Kubernetes events, configure the `LOGDNA_LOG_K8S_EVENTS` environment variable using one of these two values:

+* `always` - Always capture events
+* `never` - Never capture events
+__Note:__ The default option is `never`.

+> :warning: Due to a ["won't fix" bug in the Kubernetes API](https://github.com/kubernetes/kubernetes/issues/41743), the LogDNA agent collects events from the entire cluster, including multiple nodes.
+To prevent duplicate logs when running multiple pods, the LogDNA agent pods defer responsibilty of capturing events to the oldest pod in the cluster.
+If that pod is down, the next oldest LogDNA agent pod will take over responsibility and continue from where the previous pod left off.

+### Enabling Metrics Reporter Statistics

+With this enabled the agent will pull from the kubernetes metrics-server, this allows the agent to report on CPU/Memory usage statistics for pods and nodes in the cluster.
+These statistics will be viewable on the web application for individual log lines showing usage for the pod and node associated with that log line.

+Reach out to Mezmo to get this feature enabled on the web application in addition to this configuration.

+Only one pod in a cluster will report metrics statistics for the entire cluster - the leader election process leverages leases. please see the reporter-leader-leases.yaml file in the k8s folder for the lease specifications, permissions.

+To control whether the LogDNA agent reports usage statistics use the `LOGDNA_LOG_REPORTER_METRICS` environment variable with one of these two values:

+* `always` - Always report usage
+* `never` - Never report usage
+__Note:__ The default option is `never`.